manishalankala/terraform/azure/Azure-Readme.md

 - Consume from a feed : 1.Running build and restoring packages from team feed 2.Setting up new solution locally to consume feed

+$ (system.defaultworkingdirectory)'
+The local path on the agent where your source code

+'$ (build.artifactstagingdirectory)'
+The local path on the agent where any artifacts are copied